avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 * Added a Weapon to the High Templar
 * Added a Weapon to the Dark Archon

-_Although Dark Archons and High Templars do not usually have weapons one has been added with very low damage to help them from walking straight into the enemy_
+_Although Dark Archons and High Templars do not usually have weapons, one has been added with very low damage to help them from walking straight into the enemy._

 * Reduced Nexus Costs from 400 Minerals -> 350